 Summer is the perfect time for you to explore the outdoors and go camping.
 Find a good camping site, pack a tent and get ready for some outdoors fun.
-There are usually lots of fun activities on camping sites as standard, but you can of course make your own fun.
+There are usually lots of fun activities on camping sites as standard, our children love the outdoor climbing frames at the Camping and Caravanning Club Sites, but you can of course make your own fun.
 You can tell stories at night, toast the perfect marshmallow – and enjoy a proper bonding experience with the kids.

 Build a Den or a Treehouse